pintariching/railwind/README.md

 ## Description

-The main goal, is to decouple the original Tailwind project from Node and NPM with the side goal of possibly making it even faster and smaller (Tailwind already has a [standalone version](https://tailwindcss.com/blog/standalone-cli), but the binary size is a *whooping 35 mb*).
+The main goal, is to decouple the original Tailwind project from Node and NPM and add warning messages with some recovery in specific situations with the side goal of possibly making it even faster and smaller (Tailwind already has a [standalone version](https://tailwindcss.com/blog/standalone-cli), but the binary size is a *whooping 35 mb*).

 # Getting started